is better than judgmental polarization."

 Lewis Amselem, Alternate Representative of the United States to the OAS

-need.
+a basic human need.
 It’s one of the principles of our democratic society.
-We all have the same needs, we want to be loved, we want
+We all have the same needs, we want to be

-to have friends, we want to feel that we are making a contribution in our families, in our communities….We learn about
+loved, we want to have friends, we want to feel that we are making a contribution in our families, in our communities….We

-understanding what someone’s interests and point of view are by interacting with them.
-To include everyone is to open
+learn about understanding what someone’s interests and point of view are by interacting with them.
+To include everyone